palant/palant.info/content/articles/backdoors-in-vstarcam-cameras/index.md

 Let’s not forget the elephant in the room however: VStarcam themselves know all the device IDs of course.
 Not just that, they know which devices are active and where.
 With a password they can access the cameras of interest to them (or their government) anytime.

+## Coordinated disclosure attempt

+Given the intentional nature of these issues, I was unsure how to deal with this.
+I mean, what’s the point of reporting vulnerabilities to VStarcam that they are clearly aware of?
+In the end I decided to give them a chance to address the issues before they become public knowledge.

+However, all I found was VStarcam boasting about their ISO 27001:2022 compliance.
+My understanding is that this requires them to have a dedicated person responsible for vulnerability management, but they are not obliged to list any security contact that can be reached from outside the company – and so they don’t.
+I ended up emailing all company addresses I could find, asking whether there is any way to report security issues to them.

+I haven’t received any response, an experience that in my understanding other people already made with VStarcam.
+So I went with my initial publication schedule rather than waiting 90 days as I would normally do.

 ## Recommendations

 Whatever motives VStarcam had to backdoor their cameras, the consequence for the customers is: these cameras cannot be trusted.
 Their access protection should be considered compromised.
 Even with firmware versions shown as green on my map, there is no guarantee that I haven’t missed something or that these will still be green after the next update.